LinShiqi047/PatchAutoAugment/README.md

-# PatchAutoAugment
+# Patch AutoAugment
-Learning the optimal augmentation policies for different regions of an image and achieve the joint optimal on the whole image
+Learning the optimal augmentation policies for different regions of an image and achieving the joint optimal on the whole image.

 ## Introduction
 The paper can be found [here](https://arxiv.org/abs/2103.11099).
 The code is coming soon.